realworldismine/snail-api-site-docs/dataprocessing.md

         # check an extension whether a file is an image or not
         # make a hash value
         # make a hashed file name

+        # check current original file
+        # if exists uses current id, otherwise then uses new id
         # put a raw file to S3 object with the hashed file name

         # declare the dynamodb table